feenkind/team-topologies-management/README.md

 $ npm run start:prod
 ```

-For basic authentication and databse, copy the `.env.example` and rename it
+For basic authentication and database, copy the `.env.example` and rename it
 to `.env`.
-Add a user and a password.
+Add all needed values.

 ## Database
 Start the postgres database in docker with